Our Compassionate Team

-Provisionally Licensed Professional Counselor, Trained in Emotionally Focused Couples Therapy
+Provisionally Licensed Professional Counselor, Emotionally Focused Couples Therapist

 I am a provisionally licensed Professional Counselor practicing in the Knoxville area of Tennessee.
 I grew up in a small town in Tennessee just outside of Knoxville with two older brothers who taught me love, a mother who fought for me to have better, and a father who taught me compassion and sacrifice.
 I am a highly motivated, passionate, and nonjudgmental individual who believes everyone deserves unconditional care and support.